cptdanko/react_typescript_todo_list/README.md

 ## This repository ...
 - shows a todo list app built with react and Typescript
+- uses Google Oauth for authorisation
+- performs all CRUD operations
 - uses MUI to style components
-- performs all CRUD operations
 - uses localStorage to save data
 - uses yarn as a package manager

 This app has also been deployed and served via AWS S3 and CloudFront.
 [Click the CloudFront link] to check it in your browser.

+# How to enable Google Auth
+To use Google Authentication via OAuth you need to copy the client id for your app from the Google Cloud Platform (GCP) dashboard.

 # More great tutorials and code samples